IgorPBorja/pathology-foundation-models/README.md

 # Pathology foundation models

-Interface for calling foundation models for pathology image analysis.
+Interface for calling foundation models for histopathology image analysis.

-## Installing package
+## Installation

 To install the package in development mode: